Skip to main content

 • Special Education Contribution: The difference between current expenses and revenues received for Special Education.

-• Transportation Contribution: The difference between current expenses and State transportation revenues received.
+• Special Ed Transportation Contribution: The difference between current expenses and State transportation revenues received.

 Multi-Year Projection Assumptions